anthonywithah/chase-the-legend/README.md

 **5. Is commentating during a match in the style of a TV commentator a sign of madness?**

 No!
 Chase The Legend can be an exciting game, so have fun with it :)

+# Supporting Graphics

+Thank you to the following free graphic resources for making my life easier;
+- **Logo source**: vecteezy.com/vector-art/7681089-esports-logo-template-with-trophy-for-gaming-team-or-tournament
+- **Font**: dafont.com/strongarm.font

+# Pathway to Open Source

+I would love to make this project fully Open Source one day.
+So once this project has been fully developed with enough community feedback, it will be released as Open Source, with all supporting files and documentation.